Blog

 As AI shifts from assistant → co-author → autonomous collaborator, teams will ship more code they didn’t explicitly write.
 That introduces new failure modes, debugging patterns, and reliability needs.

 Without observability for AI-authored systems, teams are flying blind.
 Demand is growing across startups and enterprises using agents for testing, refactoring, and production tasks.
-Observability is becoming safety infrastructure.
+Observability is becoming increasingly central to system reliability.

 As AI writes more software, Sazabi becomes essential infrastructure.
 Not optional.
 Not a nice-to-have.